THE-GABO3429/-Balatro-CelestDeck-Hearts_Cover/README.md

 - Compatible with other deck/skin mods as long as they don’t replace the same cards.

 ## Credits
-Thanks to the creator of OFFDeck's mod (nolo33lp) in order for me to figure out how to create my own.
+Thanks to the creator of OFFDeck's mod (nolo33lp) in order for me to performe surgery on it and figuring out how to create my own.
 Created by THE-GABO3429
 Balatro mod using Steamodded